-- 1. Examination bodies such as National Business and Technical Board (NABTEB), National Examinations Council (NECO), West African Examinations Council (WAEC) should consider and adopt the developed instrument for assessing students' practical performance in bricklaying and concreting at NTC and ANTC levels. - 2.
-Bricklaying and concreting teachers should be acquainted with developed instruments to enhance uniform standard in assessing students' practical work. - 3.
-Government of Akwa Ibom State should equip the Department of Building Technology in Technical Colleges with adequate equipment and tools so that their collaborating in learning can effectively take place with ease.
+- 1) Blocklaying and concreting teachers in the technical colleges should implement and enforce collaborative learning among his or her students. - 2) Blocklaying and concreting teachers in technical colleges should de-emphasis the use of product assessment only, but rather combine both product and process assessment methods. - 3) Examination bodies such as National Business and Technical Board (NABTEB), National examination, Council (NECO), West African Examination Council (WAEC) should consider and adopt the developed instrument for assessing student's practical performance in blocklaying and concreting at NTC and ANTC levels. - 4) Blocklaying and concreting teachers should be acquainted with the developed instrument to enhance uniform standard in assessing students' practical work. - 5) Government of Nigeria and Ghana should equip the Department of Building Technology in Technical Colleges with adequate equipment and tools so that their collaborating learning can effectively take place with ease.